How to Manage Cash Flow and Avoid Running Out of Money

 Build an Emergency Fund

 An emergency fund is a savings account specifically designated for unexpected expenses.
 This provides a financial cushion to help you weather unexpected financial storms without resorting to debt.
 Aim to save at least three to six months’ worth of living expenses in your emergency fund.
 Start small and gradually increase your savings over time.
-Having an emergency fund can provide peace of mind and prevent you from running out of money when faced with unexpected challenges.

 Consider Invoice Factoring or Financing